 A now satisfied Viola left the nurse's office to go to the principal's office as was her original objective.

 Now, Lucas was in a state of bliss.
 He let himself fall backward, his back up to his head landed just barely on the edge of the narrow side of the exam table while the part of his legs just below the knees continued to dangle loosely on the other side.
 He was back in his own little world again, but his surroundings were now painted in vivid colors.
 In his fantasy, he was alone with Viola in a field of white gardenias.
 A gentle breeze bellowed as the two of them frolicked and then...

 Right away, Lucas grabbed and dumped out the contents of the paper bag Viola left for him.
 It contained all the tools he needed in order to mend the injuries he sustained that morning.
-Some were already available from the nurse's office, but some had to be bought outside which was why Lucas lent some money to Viola.
+Some were already available from the nurse's office, but some had to be bought outside which was why Lucas had to lend some money to Viola.